2006-05 13:We present a complete rewrite of Mercury's

 when it is reported; - dynamic control over ranges of random

-number-like values (int
+number-like values (ints,floats andchars) as

 well as the random number generator type itself; - and for the code-hacker: